adamosoftware/Postulate.Orm/README.md

 # Postulate ORM

+Nuget package **Postulate.Orm**

 Postulate is a lightweight code-first ORM for SQL Server made with Dapper that uses inline SQL.
 You can target any data source that supports `IDbConnection`, but the default implementation is for SQL Server, and the Schema Merge feature works only with SQL Server.
 This repo an overhaul of the [prior version](https://github.com/adamosoftware/Postulate08) with a number of breaking changes -- the new syntax is simpler, and model classes no longer require a RowManager.

-As of now (5/15/17), there is a pre-release nuget package **Postulate.Orm**.
 The Query class has been moved to [Postulate.Sql](https://github.com/adamosoftware/Postulate.Sql).

 This is Postulate in a nutshell: